 Use this view to quickly access all currently forced plans.

-Use this view to identify queries with widely variant performance that can be impacting user experience across your applications.
+Use this view to identify queries with widely variant performance that can be affecting user experience across your applications.

-Use this view to analyze wait statistics and identify queries that may be impacting user experience across your applications.
+Use this view to analyze wait statistics and identify queries that might be affecting user experience across your applications.

 |Tracked Queries||Track the execution of the most important queries in real time.
 Typically, you use this view when you have queries with forced plans and you want to make sure that query performance is stable.|

-The above graphic may feature different shapes for specific query plans, with the following meanings for each possible status:
+The previous graphic might feature different shapes for specific query plans, with the following meanings for each possible status:

-You may conclude that your query is missing an index for optimal execution.
+You might conclude that your query is missing an index for optimal execution.
 This information is surfaced within the query execution plan.
-Create the missing index and check the query performance using the Query Store.
+Create the missing index, and check the query performance by using Query Store.

 If you run your workload on SQL Database, sign up for SQL Database Index Advisor to automatically receive index recommendations.

-In some cases you may enforce statistic recompilation if you see that the difference between the estimated and the actual number of rows in the execution plan is significant.
+- In some cases, you might enforce statistic recompilation if you see that the difference between the estimated and the actual number of rows in the execution plan is significant.

-Rewrite problematic queries.
-For example to take advantages of query parameterization or to implement more optimal logic.
+- Rewrite problematic queries, for example, to take advantage of query parameterization or to implement more optimal logic.

-Verify Query Store is collecting query data continuously
+Verify that Query Store collects query data continuously

-Query Store can silently change operations mode.
-You should regularly monitor the state of the Query Store to ensure that the Query Store is operating, and to take action to avoid failures due to preventable causes.
+Query Store can silently change the operation mode.
+Regularly monitor the state of Query Store to ensure that Query Store is operating, and to take action to avoid failures due to preventable causes.
 Execute the following query to determine the operation mode and view the most relevant parameters: